alenzamanyan/tensorflow-workshop/lesson-1/exercise-3.md

 Print out each operation in full ([documentation](https://www.tensorflow.org/api_docs/python/tf/Graph#get_operation_by_name)).
 You can use the Python built-in print command ([documentation](https://docs.python.org/2/library/functions.html#print)).
 What do the operations look like?
 Make sure to understand all the parts of the [proto buffer](https://developers.google.com/protocol-buffers/?hl=en) that is printed out.

 ### Step 4:
-Create a new operation in the default graph and give it a TensorFlow name.
+Create a new operation in the default graph and give it a tensorflow name.
 Print out the operation.

 ### Step 5:
 How many operations are in the default graph?
 How many are in **graph**?
 Is this what you would expect?
 Explain why.